Ciantic/wasmyon/README.md

-# Rust WASM experiment with rayon
+# wasmyon

-I'm experimenting with Rayon here.
+Experimental "turn key" solution for wasm and rayon.
 This pretty much copies the `pool.rs` from the official example, adding some stuff.

 To see how to use this library, see the [`examples/simple/src/lib.rs`](./examples/simple/src/lib.rs).
 In essence all rayon calls must return a JS `Promise` to work correctly, so the API is: